-All day I’ve been covering a myriad of family dynamics from being a baby to older siblings, growing up around lots of cousins, being the only granddaughter, the father-daughter bond and now our final discussion — raising 4 children but only one daughter!
+All day I’ve been covering a myriad of family dynamics, from being a baby to older siblings, growing up around lots of cousins, being the only granddaughter, the father-daughter bond, and now our final discussion — raising four children but only one daughter!

 My daughter and I have this crazy connection that bowls me over on a daily basis.
 I’ve often described it as seing my heart crawl around my house all day, smile at me, snuggle me.
 It’s like I gave birth to my own soul.
 I feel I know her so deeply, words really can’t even begin to describe it.

 But I don’t think I’m the only mother that feels this way.